ttkorhonen/vlinac/README.md

 `$softIocPVA -m user=<what you prefer> -d vlinacApp/Db/xxVirtualLinac.db`

-To get the IOC going.
+to get the IOC going.
 The sequencers are not needed; the OACTree scripts will do the job.

 If you prefer, you can also build the IOC.
 Edit `configure/RELEASE.local` to match your setup